Kontrolojik/node-red-relexbox/README.md

 - relexbox-preset
   - Select the preset number for this node, it will let you call state of all relays in the preset.

-Example has a Dashboard2.0 flow that uses some of this nodes.
+ExampleS has a flows that uses these nodes.